Visas and immigration

 Residency and citizenship in Portugal

-Anyone traveling to Portugal from outside the EU/EFTA and staying for longer than three months will need to apply for a residence permit from the SEF.
-Initial Portuguese residence permits are temporary permits valid for one year, but are renewable.
-EU/EFTA citizens staying for longer than three months don’t need a residence permit but do need to register with the SEF.
+Anyone traveling to Portugal from outside the EU/EFTA and staying for longer than three months must apply for a residence permit from the AIMA.
+Initial Portuguese residence permits are temporary permits valid for one year but are renewable.
+EU/EFTA citizens staying for longer than three months don’t need a residence permit but do need to register with the AIMA.

-After five continuous years of living in Portugal, you can apply for permanent residence in Portugal.
+After five continuous years of living in Portugal, you can apply for permanent residence.
 You can also apply for Portuguese citizenship after five years.
 Citizenship applications can be made earlier in certain circumstances, for example, if you are married to a Portuguese citizen.

 UK residents in Portugal after Brexit

-If you are a UK resident living in Portugal after the end of the Brexit transition period on 31 December 2020 and intend to stay in Portugal, you need to exchange your residence document for a new Portuguese residence permit with the SEF as per the Withdrawal Agreement.
+If you are a UK resident who was living in Portugal after the end of the Brexit transition period on 31 December 2020 and intend to stay in Portugal, you need to exchange your residence document for a new Portuguese residence permit with the AIMA as per the Withdrawal Agreement.

 However, as ever with regards to Brexit, be sure you are aware of the latest goings-on and decisions made by the EU and UK, as well as the Portuguese government.
 This is essential to ensure you can live and work legally in the country.